MX | ROADRACE | KARTING | MOPED

 Another special project started in 2013, by drawing a new concept for a 125cc shifter kart engine.
 This engine was called the VHM EK1.
 The crankcase milled from one block of aluminium, gearbox from existing Modena engine, prototype exhaust pipe by PS Tuning, cast cylinder, VHM cylinder head, piston and insert.

-End of 2015, we've implemented an ERP system for our internal organisation, in 2017 we've added VHM merchandise to our assortment, and from 2018 we're offering our customers the possibility to order through our webshop!
+End of 2015, we've implemented an ERP system for our internal organisation, in 2017 we've added VHM merchandise to our assortment, and from 2018 we're offering our business customers the possibility to order through our webshop!